Mexican president-elect vows to improve public health care

-MEXICO CITY — Mexican President-elect Andres Manuel Lopez Obrador says he plans to spend heavily in the public health system so Mexicans can enjoy European- quality free health care.
+MEXICO CITY — President-elect Andres Manuel Lopez Obrador said Tuesday he plans to direct spending in the public health system so Mexicans can enjoy European-quality free health care.

 Mexico has near-universal health coverage through a network of public clinics and hospitals.
 However, the facilities are often understaffed or lack medicine.